Quantum violation of variants of LGIs upto algebraic maximum for qubit system: Variants of LGIs in -time measurements

-Further, we demonstrate that when $n$ is sufficiently large, the quantum values of $(K^3_{n})_{Q}$ and $(L^3_{n})_{Q}$ reach algebraic maximum of $K^3_{n}$ and $L^3_{n}$ respectively.
-For $n$-time sequential measurement, the calculation of correlation function in QM seems difficult task.
+Next, we demonstrate that when $n$ is sufficiently large, the quantum values of $(K^3_{n})_{Q}$ and $(L^3_{n})_{Q}$ reach algebraic maximum of $K^3_{n}$ and $L^3_{n}$ respectively.
+For $n$-time sequential measurement, the calculation of correlation function in QM is a difficult task.
 In order to tackle this problem, we derive a compact formula for $n$-time sequential correlation given in Eq.(\ref{s8}) of Appendix A.